 - Link each button to a Leadbox so you can see how well each one performs.

 If I had to list one bonus strategy, it would be content upgrades.
 You’ve probably heard about these lately.
 They seem new, but here’s the secret: you’ve already seen content upgrades if you’ve read (or written) a good guest post.

 If you write a guest post, you don’t want to just put your name and link to your website at the end.
 Nobody clicks on that.
 Plus, you worked hard, dang it—you should get some subscribers!

 So what do you do?
 You think about what's valuable for the readers of that blog, create an offer for them, and place a clear call to action at the end of your guest post with a link to your offer in exchange for their email address.
 They get value and you get a new subscriber.

 A content upgrade is the exact same strategy but applied to your own blog posts, with a slight tweak.

 What's the Next Step?

 If you want to grow your email list, I’ve got something for you.
-I've just launched a free course to help you get your First 500 Subscribers.
-In the course, you'll learn all the strategies I used to get my first subscribers.
+I've just launched a free email course to help you get started.
+Click here to sign up.